 Students will have their records examined by the master's program admission committee.
-The admission committee may consider the circumstances which led to the student's departure from the program, any information presented by the student to remedy the factors that contributed to such departure, steps taken to prevent their recurrence, and any other information the committee deems relevant.
-Upon approval, the student will be readmitted to the program in effect at that time.
+The admission committee will consider the circumstances that led to the student's departure from the program.
+Students who were withdrawn or dismissed from the program may present information relevant to how they remedied the factors that contributed to such departure, steps taken to prevent their recurrence, and any other information the committee deems relevant.
+Approval for readmission is not guaranteed.
+If approved, the student will be readmitted to the program in effect at that time.
 Only those courses, previously completed in the College of Psychology master's program within the past five years with grades of B- or better and that are equivalent will be applied toward the master's degree.
 Applications must be received by the deadlines posted on the College of Psychology website.